Skip to main content

 Data protection

-Many charities use individuals' personal data to better target their fundraising communications and maintain supporter records.
-The General Data Protection Regulation (enacted in the UK as the Data...
+Many charities use personal data to better target their fundraising communications to individuals and maintain supporter records.
+The General Data Protection Regulation came into effect in May 2018...

 Online giving